-And they showed everything.
-It was a big screen on the wall, and they showed -- her body was so unrecognizable.
-I broke down and I cried when I looked at these pictures they were showing in the courthouse.
+And then after all this, we started going through -- they said the prelim was going to be in the courthouse.
 And all the time I was watching this guy, too, to see if I see anything, any reaction, any emotions or anything, and this guy just sat there.
 He looked at her.
 And then when they were talking to him, they would never ever -- I noticed this, too, and I caught it, and in the prelim they brought -- they used her name.
 In the hearing in Dawson Creek, they said her name right from -- right, like, in the beginning, but it started there that they kept referring to her as "this hooker", "that prostitute", "this hooker".
 And then when we went to the trial it continued, and all during the trial I was sitting there listening to all of them, the prosecutors, the lawyers, the Crown prosecutor, the lawyers, the defence, all of them, and including him when they questioned him, they would never ever use her name, call her by a name.
 They would always refer to her as "this hooker", "that prostitute".
 I was so upset.
-It really, really hurt me. was so upset.
+It really, really hurt me. Т was so upset.